Haxintosh/Learning-Coding/Documentation.md

           -Java: Elementia (a minecraft mod with elements!)

-13 October 2021: Started Python for begginers, taking notes in branch `Python` Stopped at `   `
+13 October 2021: Started Python for beginners, taking notes in branch `Python` Stopped at `   `

 14 October 2021: